-- 1. The burden of proof for any claims included in a Rent increase petition is on the Mobile Home Park Owner or Mobile Home Landlord. - 2.
-Mobile Home Owners or Mobile Home Tenants have the burden of proving the existence of Communal Facilities or Housing Services reductions, code violations, violations of the MHRSO (including the demand for or retention of unlawful rents), or any claims raised in a Rent decrease petition.

-3. No individual claims shall be approved by a Hearing Officer unless supported by the preponderance of the evidence in the hearing record.
+- 1. The burden of proof for any claims included in a Rent Increase Petition is on the landlord. - 2.
+Tenants have the burden of proving the existence of housing service reductions, Code violations, violations of the CSFRA (including the demand for or retention of unlawful rents), or any claims raised in a Rent Decrease Petition. - 3.
+No individual claims shall be approved by a Hearing Officer unless supported by the preponderance of the evidence in the Hearing record.